gvwilson/thirdbit/_posts/2019/05/2019-05-30-software-engineering-revisited.md

 1. I did the right thing leaving academia---I don't have the patience or diligence to be a good researcher.

-2. A lot of software engineering research has the same effect on programmers that astronomy has on stars.
+2. Most software engineering research has the same effect on programmers that astronomy has on stars.
     Some of this is because most of the problems that most working programmers face are hard for researchers to tackle,